 Bluegrass rose from the musical traditions of the downtrodden — southern workers, farmers and families who took to song in hard times.
-Monroe, a native of Rosine, Ky., about 40 miles northwest of Bowling Green, blended the blues, ragtime and folk songs he heard while growing up to fuel his driving performances on the mandolin at the Opry in Nashville.
+Monroe, a native of Rosine, Ky., about 40 miles northwest of Bowling Green, blended the blues, ragtime and folk songs he heard while growing up to fuel his driving performances on the mandolin at the Grand Old Opry in Nashville.

-Still, it’s a bittersweet moment for the faithful to move bluegrass from jam sessions to the lecture hall, said Paul Wells, director of the Center for Popular Music at Middle Tennessee State University and a speaker at the symposium.
+Still, it’s a bittersweet moment for the faithful to move bluegrass from jam sessions to the lecture hall, says Paul Wells, director of the Center for Popular Music at Middle Tennessee State University and a speaker at the symposium.

 While music that isn’t embraced by the universities can be trivialized — it’s not culture with a capital C — anything that’s worthwhile will eventually be examined.
-Whether it’s art or music, people want to understand what they like, Wells said.
+Whether it’s art or music, people want to understand what they like, Wells says.

 — Associated Press